ahilbers/renewable_test_PSMs/documentation/README.md

 #### Operation model

 The operation problem is the same as the planning problem, except that the design $\textbf{D}$ is fixed and its contribution removed from the objective function.

+## Additional info

+A modified version of the 6-region model, without solar power, was used in a PhD thesis.
+This text contains additional details, including sources for technologies.
+See Chapter 3 in [this thesis](https://spiral.imperial.ac.uk/handle/10044/1/105480).